 Our elders teach the young people language and knowledge of how to protect our sacred sites, artefacts, water places and stories of our land, so they continue to live on for generations to come.

 We support each other to live life to the fullest, living a healthy lifestyle, ensuring we have happy homes, good healthcare, and a safe community free of violence and crime.

 The Corporation has a strong foundation in operating land management activities on Olkola owned and managed lands, and is now also developing enterprises such as tourism, cattle management, and carbon farming, and looking to further broaden the activities it undertakes for the benefit of the Olkola People.

-Through several land ‘hand-backs’, the Olkola Aboriginal Corporation now holds title to, and manages a substantial area of the Olkola People’s Traditional Estate, totaling 869,822 hectares, under a range of tenure arrangements, including:
+Through several land ‘hand-backs’, the Olkola Aboriginal Corporation now holds title to and manages a substantial area of the Olkola People’s Traditional Estate, totalling 869,822 hectares, under a range of tenure arrangements, including:

 In 2015 Olkola Aboriginal Corporation was registered as a ‘charity’ with the Australian Charities and Not-for-Profits Commission, in acknowledgement of our stated objectives that meet the following categories:

-In 2015 Olkola Aboriginal Corporation became a registered Aboriginal Cultural Heritage Body.
-This means that if a land user is proposing to disturb land in a way that could potentially harm Olkola’s cultural heritage they have to speak to the Corporation first.
+In 2015, the Olkola Aboriginal Corporation became a registered Aboriginal Cultural Heritage Body.
+This means that if a land user is proposing to disturb land in a way that could potentially harm Olkola’s cultural heritage, they have to speak to the Corporation first.
 It is then the Corporation’s job to identify the right people to speak for that country to assist the land user in being able taking reasonable measures not to harm Aboriginal Cultural Heritage.